MicrosoftDocs/win32/desktop-src/ICS/inetfwv6mgr-globallyopenports.md

 ---
 title: INetFwV6Mgr GloballyOpenPorts property
-description: Specifies the set of port and protocol pairs for which inbound connection attempts are currently allowed at the time of the method call. ms.assetid: '50a8e41d-241f-4741-8004-a64a4e097f6d'
+description: Specifies the set of port and protocol pairs for which inbound connection attempts are currently allowed at the time of the method call. ms.assetid: 50a8e41d-241f-4741-8004-a64a4e097f6d
+keywords:
+- GloballyOpenPorts property ICS/ICF
-keywords: ["GloballyOpenPorts property ICS/ICF", "GloballyOpenPorts property ICS/ICF , INetFwV6Mgr interface", "INetFwV6Mgr interface ICS/ICF , GloballyOpenPorts property"]
+- GloballyOpenPorts property ICS/ICF , INetFwV6Mgr interface
+- INetFwV6Mgr interface ICS/ICF , GloballyOpenPorts property
 topic_type:
 - apiref
 api_name: